scip92/guild-bank-bot/README.md

 * [Invite](https://discordapp.com/api/oauth2/authorize?client_id=680461783399792677&permissions=10240&scope=bot) bot to your discord server
 * Run `!gb:help` to get help with individual commands
+* Feel free to open an issue or pm me in discord for help :)

 ## Usage
 ### Option 1: Public Classic Guild Bank